Vishrutha-11/MyTodo-App/README.md

 cd MyTodo-App

-3.Open the Folder in VS Code
+3. Open the Folder in VS Code
 code .

-Run the Project
+4. Run the Project
 You can run it directly — no server needed.

 Right-click index.html → Open with Chrome OR